 - Preventive physicals including appropriate screening radiology and laboratory tests and other screening procedures for members age 22 and older are covered once per contract year.
 Screening exams and laboratory tests may include, but are not limited to, blood pressure checks, weight checks, occult blood tests, urinalysis, complete blood count, prostate exams, cholesterol exams, stool guaiac screening, EKG screens, blood sugar tests, and tuberculosis skin tests. - Only laboratory tests and other diagnostic testing procedures related to the preventive physical exam are covered by this benefit.
 Any laboratory tests and other diagnostic testing procedures ordered during, but not related to, a preventive physical examination are not covered by this preventive care benefit.
-For more information, see Outpatient Services section. - Well woman visits, including the following:

-- One preventive gynecological exam each contract year for women 18 and over.
+For more information, see Outpatient Services section. - Physical examinations required for the purpose of school related travel, the school scuba program, study abroad, and the school athletic program are covered once per contract year. - Well woman visits, including the following: - One preventive gynecological exam each contract year for women 18 and over.
 Exams may include Pap smear, pelvic exam, breast exam, blood pressure check, and weight check.
 Covered lab services are limited to occult blood, urinalysis, and complete blood count. - Preventive mammograms for women as recommended. - There is no deductible, co-payment, and/or co-insurance for in-network mammograms that are considered preventive according to the guidelines of the U.S. Preventive Services Task Force (USPSTF). - Diagnostic mammograms for any woman desiring a mammogram for medical cause.
-The deductibles, co-payments, and/or co-insurance stated in your Medical Schedule of Benefits for Outpatient Services Diagnostic and therapeutic radiology/lab and dialysis apply to diagnostic mammograms related to the ongoing evaluation or treatment of a medical condition. - Pelvic exams and Pap smear exams for women 18 to 64 years of age annually, or at any time when recommended by a women's healthcare provider. - Breast exams annually for women 18 years of age or older or at any time when recommended by a women's healthcare provider for the purpose of checking for lumps and other changes for early detection and prevention of breast cancer. - Members have the right to seek care from obstetricians and gynecologists for covered services without preapproval or preauthorization. - Colorectal cancer screening exams and lab work tests assigned a grade A or B by the USPSTF which includes the following: - A colonoscopy, including removal of polyps during the screening procedure if a positive result on any fecal test assigned either a grade A or B; - A fecal occult blood test: - A flexible sigmoidoscopy; or - A double contrast barium enema.
+The deductibles, co-payments, and/or co-insurance stated in your Medical Schedule of Benefits for Outpatient Services Diagnostic and therapeutic radiology/lab and dialysis apply to diagnostic mammograms related to the ongoing evaluation or treatment of a medical condition. - Pelvic exams and Pap smear exams for women 18 to 64 years of age annually, or at any time when recommended by a women's healthcare provider. - Breast exams annually for women 18 years of age or older or at any time when recommended by a women's healthcare provider for the purpose of checking for lumps and other changes for early detection and prevention of breast cancer. - Members have the right to seek care from obstetricians and gynecologists for covered services without preapproval or preauthorization. - Colorectal cancer screening exams and lab work tests assigned a grade A or B by the USPSTF which includes the following: - A colonoscopy, including removal of polyps during the screening procedure if a positive result on any fecal test assigned either a grade A or B; - A fecal occult blood test; - A flexible sigmoidoscopy; or

+A double contrast barium enema.